21 of the best pubs with rooms in the UK for staycationing in style

 Book now: The Felin Fach Griffin

-Why: This pub with rooms is ensconced in the rolling hills of Highland Perthshire and offers modern, luxurious interiors and a warm welcome.
+What: The Grandtully Hotel is ensconced in the rolling hills of Highland Perthshire and offers modern, luxurious interiors and a warm welcome.
 Not only does this Scottish retreat offer extremely comfortable rooms, it also has an outstanding restaurant which makes use of the best seasonal ingredients the local larder has to offer.
 The accommodation at The Grandtully is made up of eight vibrant bedrooms.
 Each room has a unique design and offers refined rural luxury – think tweed, wool and sheepskins – balanced with homely charm and jaw-dropping views.
 Friendly staff ensure guests’ days begin with a hearty Scottish breakfast and end with cosy fires, delicious baked goods and something good to drink, making it the sort of place you find very difficult to leave.
-If you can muster the energy make sure to book into a cookery lesson at the pub's nearby sister cookery school, Ballintaggart (where you can also stay, and is our featured image), complete with kitchen garden.

 Book now: Grandtully Hotel